Alex Verdugo Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to rank 13th in baseball in home runs surrendered (144 total, 1.1 per game).
+- The Dodgers rank 12th in baseball in home runs surrendered (146 total, 1.1 per game).

-- The Dodgers are sending Lynn (9-9) to the mound to make his 26th start of the season as he aims for his 10th win.
-He is 9-9 with a 5.60 ERA and 169 strikeouts in 144 2/3 innings pitched.

-- In his most recent appearance on Friday, Aug.
-18, the right-hander tossed seven scoreless innings against the Milwaukee Brewers while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.